The Best Watercolor Paper for Beginners

 They come in a variety of sizes and options.

 I also like Strathmore paper.
-It’s still inexpensive, but I like that it’s easy to find at your local art supply stores.
+It’s still inexpensive, but I like that it’s easy to find at local art supply stores.
 (Blick link)

 It’s easier to play around and “waste” paper when you have this much.